 Much has changed at Union Church through the years.
-This brief slideshow only touches on the church's history.
+This brief slideshow only touches on the church building's history.
 Take a look at the fascinating written sketch below of what has been accomplished within its buildings and outside in the community:

 Union Church of Proctor